 Get urgent medical care if:

-Call your health care provider if:
+Contact your provider if:

-You think one of your medicines may be causing heartburn.
+- You think one of your medicines may be causing heartburn.
 DO NOT change or stop taking your medicine on your own.

 Heartburn is easy to diagnose from your symptoms in most cases.
 Sometimes, heartburn can be confused with another stomach problem called dyspepsia.
 If the diagnosis is unclear, you may be sent to a doctor called a gastroenterologist for more testing.